awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 # Working with parameters using Run Command commands<a name="sysman-param-runcommand"></a>

 You can work with parameters in Run Command, a capability of AWS Systems Manager\.
-For more information, see [Sending commands using Systems Manager Run Command](run-command.md)\.
+For more information, see [Running commands on managed nodes](run-command.md)\.

 ## Run a String parameter \(console\)<a name="param-test-console"></a>